Have you ever wondered what your sinuses have to do with dentistry? Turns out, your sinuses interact regularly with your

 Promote Bone Strength and Formation

-To fix this problem, we can perform a sinus lift, a simple bone-grafting procedure that raises the sinus floor above the gum line to encourage the regeneration of bone mass.
+To fix this problem, we can perform a sinus lift surgery, a simple bone-grafting procedure that raises the sinus floor above the gum line and encourages the regeneration of bone mass.
 If the procedure is successful, dental implants can then be placed securely in the bone.

 Sinus Lift Procedure

 If you come in for sinus lift surgery, the procedure will go like this;

 - Dr. White will make a small incision to expose the jawbone.